 Simon was born in London, England.
 On the death of his father in 1968, his mother emigrated to South Africa, where he was raised.
-He has had an un-ordinary life with careers in multiple countries.
+He has had an un-ordinary life with four careers in four countries.
 He has worked as a detective in the South African Narcotics Bureau; a rough-neck on the North Sea oil fields and a scuba diving instructor in the Cayman Islands and South Africa.
 He now lives in Santa Barbara, California with his wife where they are raising their two children.
-Simon currently lives a quieter life working in real estate investment and management.
+Simon currently lives a quieter life working in Asset Management and Investment.

 Simon is a member of the Company of Military Historians and serves on the Board of Directors for the Santa Barbara Historical Arms Association.
 He is a contributor to North South Trader Civil War magazine and has also been a guest on "The Elizabeth Stewart Radio Show".
 He also assists museums/historical associations with research of American swords.

 "Better to do something imperfectly, than to do nothing flawlessly." ~ Robert H. Schuller

 This site is dedicated to historical collectors everywhere and their families who tolerate them!

 This site is an extension of my passion.
 In the future I hope it will become a catalyst site allowing American sword enthusiasts to buy, sell, and trade in confidence.
 I will soon be partnering with an online auction platform to help facilitate this.
 As collectors we have pieces that we acquire, research to our satiation, and move on.
 Then there are those pieces we buy and want to be buried with!
 Each caretaker adds a piece of knowledge that helps to preserve history.
 Each collector coverts a different sword.
 It is my hope that I can at some point facilitate this transition to the benefit of all collectors of the American sword.